jfrog/project-examples/python-example/README.md

 Configure Artifactory:
 > jfrog rt c

-Configure the project's resolution repository:
+Configure the project's resolution repository.
+You shoud set the virtual repository you created.
 > jfrog rt pipc

 Install project dependencies with pip from Artifactory: